2022: U.S. Operations on Jihadi Leaders

 A timeline of U.S. operations targeting ISIS and al Qaeda leaders in 2022.

-The United States has killed four major jihadi leaders and captured a fifth in 2022.
+The United States has killed at least six jihadi leaders and captured a fifth in 2022.
 All but one of the U.S. operations against ISIS and al Qaeda were carried out in Syria.
 One was carried out in Afghanistan.
 In July 2022, President Biden hailed the operations for sending “a powerful message to all terrorists who threaten our homeland and our interests around the world.”
 He pledged that the United States would be “relentless” in bringing others “to justice.”
 The following is a list of U.S. operations.

 February 3: U.S. Special Operations Forces carried out a raid that led to the death of ISIS leader Abu Ibrahim al Hashimi al Qurayshi, also known as Hajji Abdullah.
 U.S. intelligence tracked Qurayshi to rebel-held Idlib province in northwestern Syria.
 Before dawn on February 3, helicopters carried some two dozen commandos to the town of Atmeh, near the border with Turkey.
 To minimize civilian casualties, Biden sent special forces instead of ordering an airstrike.
 The ground forces were backed by drones and fighter jets.